-19.0 Involving parents/carers
+20.0 Involving parents/carers

-- 19.1 In general, we will discuss any safeguarding or child protection concerns with parents/carers before approaching other schools or agencies and will seek their consent to making a referral to another agency.
-Appropriate staff will approach parents/carers after consultation with the DSL. - However, there may be occasions when the school will contact another school or agency before informing parents/carers because it considers that contacting them may increase the risk of significant harm to the child. - 19.2 Parents/carers will be informed about our Safeguarding & Child Protection Policy through website, school newsletter and prospectus.
+- 20.1 In general, we will discuss any safeguarding or child protection concerns with parents/carers before approaching other schools or agencies and will seek their consent to making a referral to another agency.
+Appropriate staff will approach parents/carers after consultation with the DSL. - However, there may be occasions when the school will contact another school or agency before informing parents/carers because it considers that contacting them may increase the risk of significant harm to the child. - 20.2 Parents/carers will be informed about our Safeguarding & Child Protection Policy through the school website.

-20.0 Multi-agency work
+21.0 Multi-agency work

-- 20.1 We work in partnership with other agencies in line with Right Help Right Time to promote the best interests of our children and keep them as a top priority in all decisions and actions that affect them.
+- 21.1 We work in partnership with other agencies in line with Right Help Right Time to promote the best interests of our children and keep them as a top priority in all decisions and actions that affect them.
 Our school will, where necessary, liaise with these agencies to implement or contribute to an Early Help Assessment and Our Family Plan and make requests for support from Birmingham Children's Trust.
-These requests will be made by the DSL to the Children's Advice and Support Service (CASS) 0121 303 1888.
-Where the child already has a safeguarding social worker or family support worker, concerns around escalation of risks must be reported immediately to the social/ family support worker, or in their absence, to their team manager. - 20.2 When invited, the DSL will participate in a MASH strategy meeting, usually by conference phone, adding school-held data and intelligence to the discussion so that the best interests of the child are met. - 20.3 We will co-operate with any child protection enquiries conducted by Birmingham Children's Trust: the school will ensure representation at appropriate inter-agency meetings such as Our Family Plan, Children in Need, Initial and Review Child Protection Conferences, and Core Group meetings. - 20.4 We will provide reports as required for these meetings.
-If the school is unable to attend, a written report will be sent and shared with Birmingham Children's Trust at least 24 hours prior to the meeting. - 20.5 Where a pupil/student is subject to an inter-agency Child Protection Plan or a multi-agency risk assessment conference (MARAC) meeting, the school will contribute to the preparation, implementation and review of the plan as appropriate.
+These requests will be made by the DSL to the Children's Advice and Support Service (CASS) 0121 303 1888 or Early Help Locality Teams to complete a Family Connect Form Where the child already has a safeguarding social worker or family support worker, concerns around escalation of risks must be reported immediately to the social/family support worker, or in their absence, to their team manager. - 21.2 When invited, the DSL will participate in a MASH strategy meeting, usually by conference phone, adding school-held data and intelligence to the discussion so that the best interests of the child are met. - 21.3 We will co-operate with any child protection enquiries conducted by Birmingham Children's Trust: the school will ensure representation at appropriate inter-agency meetings such as Our Family Plan, Children in Need, Initial and Review Child Protection Conferences, and Core Group meetings. - 21.4 We will provide reports as required for these meetings.
+If the school is unable to attend, a written report will be sent and shared with Birmingham Children's Trust at least 24 hours prior to the meeting and will plan for DSL cover during school holiday periods. - 21.5 Where a pupil/student is subject to an inter-agency Child Protection Plan or a multi-agency risk assessment conference (MARAC) meeting, the school will contribute to the preparation, implementation and review of the plan as appropriate.

-21.0 Our role in supporting children
+22.0 Our role in supporting children

-- 21.1 Our school staff will offer appropriate support to individual pupils/students who have experienced abuse, who have abused others (peer on peer abuse) or who act as Young Carers in their home situation.
-Our school's contribution to the Local Domestic Abuse Prevention Strategy 2018-2023 will be through the adoption and implementation of Operation Encompass. - 21.2 An Our Family Plan will be devised, implemented and reviewed regularly for these children.
+- 22.1 Our school staff will offer appropriate support to individual pupils who have experienced abuse, who have abused others (child on child abuse) or who act as Young Carers in their home situation.
+Our school's contribution to the Local Domestic Abuse Prevention Strategy 2018-2023 will be through the adoption and implementation of Operation Encompass. - 22.2 An Our Family Plan will be devised, implemented and reviewed regularly for these children.
 This Plan will detail areas of support, who will be involved, and the child's wishes and feelings.
-A copy of the Plan will be kept in the child's safeguarding record. - 21.3 Children and young people who abuse others will be responded to in a way that meets their needs as well as protecting others within the school community through a multi-agency risk assessment.
+A copy of the Plan will be kept in the child's safeguarding record. - 22.3 Children and young people who abuse others will be responded to in a way that meets their needs as well as protecting others within the school community through a multi-agency risk assessment.
 Within our school we will ensure that the needs of children and young people who abuse others will be considered separately from the needs of their victims.